opencomputeproject/ocp-spec-template-process/base_template/base_spec_instructions.md

 ## Acknowledgements
 **This section is mandatory.**
 List all companies or individuals who may have assisted you with the specification by providing feedback and suggestions but did not provide any IP.
+use "None" or "N/A" if not applicable.

 # Compliance with OCP Tenets
 **This section and all tenets are mandatory.**